scerioli/Global-Preferences-Survey/WhatWeDid.md

 ### 1.4 Discussion On This First Step and Future Analysis

 In the article, they see that the gender is the major variable among the ones used in the linear regression, but they use age and other variables as control variables.
 Why?
 And how do the other variables influence the regression?
+(To understand deeply why they used exactly this formula plus control variables with no meaning, check the article "Global Evidence on Economic Preferences", https://doi.org/10.1093/qje/qjy013)

 How to make use of other information of the data, as for instance the age group, in a meaningful way?
 We think that the age plays a role in gender differences, meaning that the gender differences are higher in the older age group, and also that those countries with higher GDP tend to have more people from elder age.
 Some effect coming from some countries where deep social changes are happening among generations (think about Russia and all the ex-Soviet countries, living a crisis of huge dimensions just 30 years ago) might be hidden if we don't take this layer into account in the analysis.
 If such a link exists, as a first look at the data seemed to suggest, one can check the relationship between GDP and average age of countries.
 Similarly to the Gender Equality Index, this link would give us a hint toward the model proposed above.